abiosoft/caddyserver.com/public/blog/caddy_and_owncloud.md

 Installing PHP-FPM
 ------------------

-* Note: Install PHP >= 5.6, ownCloud doesn't play well with PHP-FPM 5.5.9.
-* Note: At the time of writing PHP 7 isn't there yet, but it soon will be.
-Apparently [ownCloud does support](https://github.com/owncloud/core/issues/16641) PHP 7.

-You also need to install PHP-FPM before you can actually install ownCloud.
+Since PHP 7 was released a couple of months ago, there is no reason not to install this newer version.

+First we need to add the repository which contains PHP 7:

+    $ sudo add-apt-repository ppa:ondrej/php-7.0
+    $ sudo apt-get update

+Now we can install PHP:

-    $ sudo apt-get install php5-fpm
+    $ sudo apt-get install php7.0-fpm

 Simply installing PHP isn't enough, in order to have ownCloud working properly, you also need some extra PHP extensions.
 A list of all ownCloud requirements can be found [here](https://doc.owncloud.org/server/7.0/admin_manual/installation/source_installation.html).